-- A. Any Unit member who is employed as a Port Police Officer II or Port Police Officer II shall be eligible for longevity pay based upon the number of years served as a Port Police Officer II or III at the Department. - B. Upon certification to the City Controller by the Department that a member has completed the prescribed number of years of service at the Department as a Port Police Officer II or Port Police Officer III and that such member's standard of service is satisfactory, such member shall receive compensation in addition to the regular biweekly rate prescribed for the class and pay grade computed as follows: - 1.
-Upon completion of ten years of service and until the completion of 15 years of service, an officer shall receive an amount equal to 2.75% above the top step regular pay hourly rate for Port Police Officer II as calculated by Management. - 2.
-Upon completion of 15 years, an officer shall receive an amount equal to 2.75% (on top of the 2.75% bonus earned for ten to 15 years of service) above the top step regular pay hourly rate for Port Police Officer II as calculated by Management. - C. A Port Police Officer II or Port Police Officer III shall be allowed to continue to receive longevity pay for a period of six months following an initial notice of unsatisfactory service.
-If during the six-month period the Port Police Officer II or Port Police Officer III does not achieve a satisfactory standard of service, the Port Warden II or his/her designee shall certify to the City Controller that the employee's service has been unsatisfactory, and the payment of longevity pay for the employee will cease until such time as the Port Warden II or his/her designee again certifies that the employee has achieved a satisfactory standard of service. - D. This additional pay is a pensionable sum and is treated as an "Adds to Rate".
+- A. Any Unit member who is employed as a Port Police Officer II or Port Police Officer III (both pay grades of which are referred to as "Officer" in this Article) shall be eligible for longevity pay based upon the number of years served as a Port Police Officer II or III at the Department. - B. Upon certification to the City Controller by the Department that a member has completed the prescribed number of years of service at the Department as an Officer and that such member's standard of service is satisfactory, such member shall receive compensation in addition to the regular biweekly rate prescribed for the class and pay grade computed as follows:

+- 1. Upon completion of ten years of service and until the completion of 15 years of service, an officer shall receive an amount equal to 2.75% above the top step regular pay hourly rate for Port Police Officer II as calculated by Management. - 2.
+Upon completion of 15 years, an officer shall receive an amount equal to 2.75% (on top of the 2.75% bonus earned for ten to 15 years of service) above the top step regular pay hourly rate for Port Police Officer II as calculated by Management. - C. Effective December 31, 2023, the length of service pay will be as follows: - 1.
+Upon completion of five years and until the completion of 10 years of aggregate service as a sworn member of the Harbor Department, Port Police Division, a Unit member shall receive \$100 biweekly. - 2.
+Upon completion of ten years and until the completion of 15 years of aggregate service as a sworn member of the Harbor Department, Port Police Division, a Unit member shall receive \$160 biweekly. - 3.
+Upon completion of 15 years and until the completion of 20 years of aggregate service as a sworn member of the Harbor Department, Port Police Division, a Unit member shall receive an additional \$300 biweekly. - 4.
+Upon completion of 20 years of aggregate service as a sworn member of the Harbor Department, Port Police Division, a Unit member shall receive an additional \$440 biweekly. - D. An Officer shall be allowed to continue to receive longevity pay for a period of six months following an initial notice of unsatisfactory service.
+If during the six-month period the Officer does not achieve a satisfactory standard of service, the Port Warden II or a designee shall certify to the City Controller that the employee's service has been unsatisfactory, and the payment of longevity pay for the employee will cease until such time as the Port Warden II or their designee again certifies that the employee has achieved a satisfactory standard of service. - E. This additional pay is a pensionable sum and is treated as an "Adds to Rate".